German Shorthaired Pointer VS Vizsla

 Health and Lifespan

 The German Shorthaired Pointer typically lives 12–14 years, while the Vizsla has a lifespan of 12–14 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Hip Dysplasia for the German Shorthaired Pointer and Hip Dysplasia for the Vizsla.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost

-In terms of initial cost, German Shorthaired Pointers typically range from $800 to $1500, while Vizslas cost $1000 to $2000.
-Ongoing monthly costs are approximately $175 for the German Shorthaired Pointer and $151 for the Vizsla.
+German Shorthaired Pointers typically range from $800 to $1500, while Vizslas cost $1000 to $2000.
+Monthly costs are approximately $183 for the German Shorthaired Pointer and $142 for the Vizsla, reflecting differences in size, grooming, and healthcare needs.

 Grooming and Maintenance